EN

 THINGS YOU NEED TO REMEMBER ABOUT REVERSE MORTGAGES: GREAT BENEFITS, BUT WITH A CAVEAT...

-• Make NO Monthly Mortgage Payments on your HECM or Pay WHAT You'd Like WHEN You Want Any Time Throughout the Year!
+• Make NO Monthly Mortgage Payments on your HECM or Pay What You'd Like WHEN YOU WANT Any Time Throughout the Year!

 • The HECM loan will not become due until those maturity events take place.

-• IMPORTANT NOTE: BANKS DON'T WANT YOUR HOUSE.
-However, be sure to review all the benefits as well as the requirements expected of reverse mortgage borrowers that could affect you and your family.
+• However, be sure to review all the benefits as well as the requirements expected of reverse mortgage borrower that could affect you and your family.
 This website explains reverse mortgage benefits, but we also explain the risks involved.
 "CAN I LOSE MY HOME IF I HAVE A REVERSE MORTGAGE" covered above explains the things you need to do to insure this will never happen to you.

 Common Misconceptions